 School

 Time of Call Date of Call

 Person Receiving Threat

-Form of Notification (Call/Email/Letter etc)
+Form of Notification (Call/Email/Lette er, etc)

-I. REPORT OF PERSON RECEIVING T ELEPHONED THREAT
+I. REPORT OF PERSON RECEIVING T TELEPHONED THREAT

-A. Ask the caller the following questions 1

-Where is the bomb (building, location)?
+A. Ask the caller the following questions Where is the bomb (building, location)?

 What time is it set to go off?

 What kind of bomb is it?
-What does it look lil e?
+What does it look lil

 Who set the bomb?
-Why was the bomb set?
+Why was the bomb set? .?

 What is your name?

 How old are you?

 Where do you live?

-B. Evaluate the voice of the caller, and chec the appropriate spaces below:
+B. Evaluate the voice of the caller, and chec ck the appropriate spaces below:

 Male Intoxicated

-Female Speech Impediment
+Female Child Speech Impediment Special Ethnic Characteristics

-Age (Approx.) Special Ethnic Characteristics Other
+Age (Approx.) Other

 C. Listen for any background noise.
 (Check appropriate spaces below, if applicable):

-Music Babies or children Airplane
+Music Babies or r children Airplane

-Conversation Cars/truck '
+Conversation Cars/truck

-Typing Machine r pise
+Typing Machine r noise

 II.
 REPORT BY PRINCIPAL

-A. The police were contacted by (Name of police) rson)
+A. The police were contacted by (Name of p

-Date Time

-Police personnel taking call
+Date Police personnel taking call Time

 Officer responding to call

+l Voc

 B. Was a search made for the bomb? - Yes No

-If "yes," give details regarding search

 C. Was an evacuation conducted?
 Yes No

 If "yes," indicate buildings or areas evacuate

-D
+in yee, maleate samanige of areas evasuate

 D. Remarks: